-11. Any restriction or curtailment on imports from China, the country from which we import some of our raw materials, or any other general restriction or curtailment on import of any raw materials we require, could affect our business, financial condition and results of operations.
+18. Any restriction or curtailment on imports from China, the country from which we import some of our raw materials, or any other general restriction or curtailment on import of any raw materials we require, could affect our business, financial condition and results of operations.

 At present, some of our raw materials are imported from China.
 Any restrictions, either from the Central or state governments of India, or from China, on such imports may adversely affect our business, prospects, financial condition and results of operations.
-Out of the raw materials purchased by our Company during FY 2020, FY 2019 and FY 2018 only 13.52%, 8.03% and 6.03% of the raw materials used were imported from China.
+Out of the raw materials purchased by our Company during six months period ended on September 30, 2020, and for the Fiscals 2020, 2019 and 2018, 13.45% and 13.25%, 7.99% and 6.00% of the raw materials used were imported from China.
 Any restrictions on the import of Technicals and Intermediates will have an adverse effect on our ability to manufacture our products, which could have an adverse effect on our business, prospects, and results of operation.
 There have been instances in the past where anti-dumping duty was imposed on the raw materials we imported.
 Having anti-dumping duty imposed on our raw materials causes the price of such raw materials to increase.
 There can be no assurance that such restrictions will not be imposed in the future, that the scope of such restrictions will not be extended to cover raw materials we import from China, or that if such restrictions are imposed, we can find alternative sources to procure raw materials in a timely manner, or at all.
 If, for any reason, our suppliers of raw materials in China should curtail or discontinue their delivery of such raw materials to us in the quantities we need, or on commercially acceptable terms, production schedules could be disrupted and our business, financial condition and results of operations could be adversely affected.
+Our top three (3) countries from where raw materials are imported by our Company for the six months period ended on September 30, 2020 and for the Fiscals 2020, 2019 and 2018 are mentioned below: